Dave Allred: Texas House of Representatives (1967–1981)

 Upon his inauguration, Allred was assigned to committees on appropriations, conservation and reclamation, education, mental health and retardation, school districts, and state parks.
 He was later assigned to an appropriations subcommittee on agriculture.
-In February 1967, Allred introduced a resolution honoring the recently-deceased judge Irivng Leslie Humphrey.
+In February 1967, Allred introduced a resolution honoring the recently-deceased judge Irving Leslie Humphrey.
 The bill was unanimously approved by the Texas Legislature.
 A month later, he proposed a bill that would allow police officers to investigate traffic collisions on public parking lots; at the time, officers were barred from investigating collisions on private property.
 Shortly after introducing the collision bill, he brought forward another bill that would permit officers from arresting those who perform illegal street racing on parking lots.
 In April, the collision bill was considered by the House Judiciary Committee and sent to a subcommittee to create an amendment to the bill that would include parking lots at restaurants.
 In April 1967, a proposal by Allred and fellow legislator Charles Finnell that would allow counties to pay for group life insurance for officials and employees.
 It was endorsed by the West Texas County Judges and Commissioners Association.

 In May 1967, Allred sent membership certificates for the fictitious "Texas Association of Windmill Tilters" to various House members who fight for legislation that does not pass.
 A bill introduced by Allred—which allowed Texas to sell excess property to the Texas Partners of the Alliance, an organization that sends aid for underdeveloped areas in Peru—was passed by the House on May 5.
 An amendment, introduced to another amendment from representative Ralph Wayne, that prohibits public business from taking place at buildings close to the public, was also approved.

-Post-legislature life and death (1981–1996)
+Later life (1981–1996)

 In February 1981, Allred was honored by the 67th Texas Legislature "for his many important contributions to the people of Texas as a member of the Texas House of Representatives and extend best wishes to him for future success and happiness."